BeeGFS Hive Index

 The changes to beefgs-event listener needed to interface with bee-update/ bee-index will be available in BeeGFS releases from versions 7.3.3 and 7.2.9.

-Metadata services must be configured to send filesystem modification events to the event listener.
+Metadata services must be configured to send file system modification events to the event listener.
 The event listener(s) on the meta node(s) can be started from the command line or using systemctl.

 Update the configuration file for event listener